rrodrifo/digital-garden-jekyll-template/_notes/Colonialismo.md

 ---
-title: Colonialismo
+title: Colonialism
 ---

-Repositórios de links, terxtos, artigos sobre colonialismo e colonialismo de dados
+Repositories of links, texts, and articles on colonialism and data colonialism.

 [[Aimé Césaire]]